 - Babies can root, grasp for the areola and latch on as early as 28 weeks.

 - Your baby will start to turn their head when you touch their mouth or cheek and will open their mouth.

 - Your baby appears to be more awake during feedings.

 - It is a myth that bottle feeding is the only transition before the baby can breastfeed.

 - Babies should also never be evaluated for readiness to breastfeed according to their weight or age; each baby is different.

-- Once a baby shows signs of readiness, the mother can put her baby to a breast that has been pumped, so that the baby does not struggle with a fast milk flow while practicing to breastfeed.
+- Once a baby shows signs of readiness, the mother can put her baby on a breast that has been pumped so that the baby does not struggle with a fast milk flow while practicing breastfeeding.
 The mother can gradually start to pump less and less milk before feeding until it is not necessary anymore.

 Breastfeeding a Premature Baby for the First Time